poetic-labs/redux-for-dummies/README.md

 4. When designer have a new webflow zip file, he needs to rename it to `design.zip` and upload it to the project's github repo under the master master branch.
 5. Custom code in webflow: If a certain style cannot be done in webflow, please use the custom code option in webflow.
 6. Do not add style to body tags. always add a wrapper with `position: absolute`, and apply styles to that wrapper.
-7. Redux: make sure the forms has uniq id name relativly to the page.
+7. Redux: make sure the forms has uniq id name relativly to the page and that it has a name that describes the behaviour or the element (for example: not good => input2 ; good => user-name).

 ![screen shot 2016-06-24 at 11 57 42 am](https://cloud.githubusercontent.com/assets/8363969/16345182/30b934e6-3a06-11e6-8177-938b8e9997dd.png)